4C-multiphysics/website/index.md

 using an object-oriented and modular software design.
 **BACI** is parallelized with MPI for distributed memory hardware architectures.

+**BACI** is jointly developed by several reasearch groups across Germany (see the [list of contributors](Contributors) for details) and in collaboration with many research partners from academia and industry.
-For a detailed list of scientific contributions -- in both method development as well as application-driven research -- see the [list of publications](Publications).
+For a detailed list of scientific contributions - in both method development as well as application-driven research - see the [list of publications](Publications).